Joyce Blair – Information/Referral & Program Support Specialist

 Tennery graduated from University of Michigan with her Masters of Science in Clinical Health Psychology in 2010.
 She has always been motivated toward helping others and uses her skill set in that regard to help people through the CIL.
 From working with Michigan Rehabilitation Services (MRS) to organizing workshops in local schools, Tennery finds many ways to assist others as they transition into independent living and greater autonomy.

-Kelly Meadows – IL Specialist and Site Manager – Monroe
+Kelly Meadows – Independent Living Specialist and Site Manager – Monroe County

 Kelly Meadows has been with the Ann Arbor CIL since February 2006.
 She currently works out of the Monroe office as the Site Manager and Independent Living Specialist.
 Kelly teaches independent living skills which include issues such as housing, budgeting, maintaining and retaining stability, job retention, and finding the necessary community supports.

 Kelly serves as a member of the Transition Council at the Intermediate School District of Monroe County and takes part in the Agency Road Show, which travels to local high schools and informs students in transition about the agencies in the county and the variety of support services they offer.
 Kelly works closely with human service agencies in Monroe County to assure our customers receive maximum benefits and opportunities for successful independent living and employment.
 Before working at the CIL Kelly worked in management and customer service areas of business, and worked in senior retail management for 10 years.